ga4gh/cat-vrs/schema/defs/gkrule/MolecularConsequenceLocationRule.rst

 **Information Model**

-Some MolecularConsequenceLocationRule attributes are inherited from :ref:`SimpleRule`.
+Some MolecularConsequenceLocationRule attributes are inherited from :ref:`GenomicKnowledgeRule`.

 .. list-table::
    :class: clean-wrap